Skip to main content

 Do we see their needs enough to be able to let them go if they needed to ?
 Do we let them do their thing ?
 Does it makes us happy to just see them happy, with their buddies, doing things that we might not have the slightest of interest or understanding for ?
 Do we let them chase their dreams even if it meant spending less time with us ?
 And can we, if that rock hit the road, let them go completely ?

-And no I don't mean to be self sacrificing and go out to look for someone better than you for your partner (of course not) or put yourself down for turning out to not be everything they needed, you should always try to make things work (applies to both of you) if you believe there is something worth fighting for, but do we lock the other person in ?
+And no I do not mean to be self sacrificing and go out to look for someone better than you for your partner (of course not) or put yourself down for turning out to not be everything they needed, you should always try to make things work (applies to both of you) if you believe there is something worth fighting for, but do we lock the other person in ?
 Do we give each-other the space to breathe, to feel free ?
 Do we love them enough to be able to let go ?

 Can we love unconditionally ?